 Past students have achieved success in all walks of life – as prime ministers, Nobel Prize winners, ambassadors, judges, lawyers, philosophers, heads of multi-national corporations, vice-chancellors, researchers, film-makers, writers, musicians, teachers, church leaders, academics, in business and in the Army.
 Many work internationally – in NGOs, development agencies and the United Nations.
 The Workers’ Educational Association, the National Trust, Amnesty International, Ashoka (the global association of social entrepreneurs), and Avaaz (the online advocacy group) were all established by Balliol people.

-Other well-known names amongst current Balliol alumni include evolutionary biologist Richard Dawkins; broadcasters Peter Snow, Dan Snow and Robert Peston; Boris Johnson, former Foreign Secretary; Rory Stewart, Justice Minister; Jo Johnson; Transport Minister; Lord Patten, Chancellor of Oxford University; writers Ved Mehta, Amit Chaudhuri and Rana Dasgupta; Nobel Prize winner Anthony Leggett (2003, jointly for Physics); distinguished scientists Ewan Birney, Hagan Bayley and Peter Donnelly; Atul Gawande, surgeon, writer and public health researcher; Simon Stevens, Chief Executive of NHS England; film-maker Michael Winterbottom; diplomats Sir John Holmes and Sir Nigel Sheinwald.
+Other well-known names amongst current Balliol alumni include evolutionary biologist Richard Dawkins; broadcasters Peter Snow, Dan Snow and Robert Peston; Boris Johnson, former Prime Minister; Lord Patten, Chancellor of Oxford University; writers Amit Chaudhuri and Rana Dasgupta; Nobel Prize winner Anthony Leggett (2003, jointly for Physics); distinguished scientists Ewan Birney, Hagan Bayley and Peter Donnelly; Atul Gawande, surgeon, writer and public health researcher; Lord Stevens, former Chief Executive of NHS England; film-maker Michael Winterbottom; diplomats Sir John Holmes and Sir Nigel Sheinwald; Lord Reed, President of the Supreme Court.

 Some Balliol people from the past